NicolasKeita/My_dashboard_Reaction/documentation/serveur_routes.md

 EXPECTED RESPONSE : user's phone number

+NOTE :
-NOTE : google_auth_tokens is the response you got from `/connectThroughGoogle`
+- google_auth_tokens is the response you got from `/connectThroughGoogle`
+- I think you need to convert google_auth_tokens json to string before sending it.
+Try both then edit this message with the correct format.